 Removing barriers for patient access to podiatric physicians has enjoyed strong bipartisan support in Congress, with bill language previously garnering 32 Senate cosponsors and 220 House cosponsors.

-It was included in the Senate Finance Committee’s initial Chairman’s mark of the Deficit Reduction Act of 2005 and in one of the major health reform proposals in 2009.
+It was included in the Senate Finance Committee’s initial Chairman’s mark of the Deficit Reduction Act of 2005 and as part of the US House-passed Patient Protection & Affordable Care Act (Obamacare) in 2009.
 It has also received past support from a diverse group of health-care stakeholders including the American Osteopathic Association and the American Public Health Association.

 The Congressional Budget Office (CBO) provided an estimate of the Medicaid portion of the bill in 2009.
 The score was $200 million over 10 years but did not examine savings that would result from the avoidance of unnecessary hospitalization or prevention of lower-extremity amputations and assumed a greatly expanded Medicaid-eligible population.
 In 2014, CBO issued an updated score of the Medicaid and Medicare provisions, dramatically inflating its estimate to $1.3 billion over 10 years.
 This estimate must be revisited because CBO mistakenly interpreted both provisions to be expansions of existing programs.